Programming Orangutans and the 3pi Robot from the Arduino Environment

 2. OrangutanAnalogExample2

-Intended for use only on the Orangutan LV-168.
-Note that it will run on the 3pi robot, but the displayed temperature will be incorrect as the analog input connected to the temperature sensor on the Orangutan LV-168 is connected to 2/3rds of the battery voltage on the 3pi.
-It displays on the LCD the trimmer potentiometer output in millivolts and the temperature sensor output in degrees Farenheit.
+Intended for use on the Orangutan LV-168.
+Note that it will run on the 3pi robot and Orangutan SV-xx8, but the displayed temperature will be incorrect as the analog input connected to the temperature sensor on the Orangutan LV-168 is connected to 2/3rds of the battery voltage on the 3pi and to 1/3rd of the battery voltage on the Orangutan SV-xx8.
+It displays on the LCD the trimmer potentiometer output in millivolts and the temperature sensor output in degrees Fahrenheit.
 If you hold a finger on the underside of the Orangutan LV-168’s PCB near the center of the board, you should see the temperature reading slowly start to rise.
 Be careful not to zap the board with electrostatic discharge if you try this!

 #include <OrangutanLCD.h>